HVali/Manual_Testing_Portfolio/Final Project/README.md

 # Functional specifications

--> enter here the functional specifications created in JIRA
+The below Story was created in JIRA and describes the functional specifications of the Employee module, for which the final project is performed upon.

 # 1 Testing section